 ${\rm CO_2}$ removal approaches that capture carbon by converting waste biomass and purpose-grown carbon crops to long-lived products or geologic storage can have substantial annual capacity by 2050-more than 800 million tonnes of ${\rm CO_2}$ per year at a cost of less than \$100 per tonne (Chapter 6 - BiCRS; Figure 6-2).
-These removals can occur while maintaining biodiversity and negative GHG emissions (e.g. avoiding fertilizer nitrous oxide emissions), and avoiding impacts to the nation's food supply and costs.
+These removals can occur while carefully maintaining biodiversity, negative life-cycle GHG emissions (e.g. nitrous oxide emissions from fertilizer), foregone soil-carbon accrual, and while avoiding impacts to the nation's food supply and costs.

-If the nation prefers to use organic wastes and biomass to make sustainable liquid fuels-this must be balanced with the need for carbon removal.
-We analyzed biomass-use options to maximize carbon removal while maintaining substantial production of sustainable aviation fuel (SAF) and carbon-negative hydrogen.
-Figure ES-4 illustrates a balanced approach-where 300 million tonnes of biomass is directed to make SAF and the remainder is used to minimize $\rm CO_2$ -removal cost.
-In this example, 700 million tonnes of $\rm CO_2$ can be removed from the atmosphere each year at an average cost of \$120 per tonne, while creating 17.5 million gallons of SAF.
+The nation may prefer to use organic wastes and biomass to make sustainable liquid fuels-this must be balanced with the desire for carbon removal.
+We analyzed biomass-use options to maximize carbon removal while maintaining sufficient production of sustainable aviation fuel (SAF) and carbon-negative hydrogen.
+Figure ES-4 illustrates a balanced approach in which 300 million tonnes of biomass is directed to make sustainable fuels, while the remainder is used to minimize CO2-removal cost.
+In this example, 700 million tonnes of CO2 can be removed from the atmosphere each year at an average cost of \$120 per tonne.